Promoting Nancy's photography and educating the public about nature, photography, and God.

 For those who noticed that the color of the moulding in Figure 4 was different than in Figure 5, I had to make two different frames while doing research for this article 1) to confirm and refine my techniques and 2) because I didn’t get enough pictures the first time.

 Always check your work.
+Since you precut each piece of moulding a little longer than necessary, consider this first cut on each piece a test cut.
+See if the two pieces match up as expected.
 If, when you put the two pieces of moulding together, the miter edge on one piece is longer than the other, that is the angle that should have been larger.
 The angle on the other piece of moulding should have been smaller (by the same amount).

 Figure 7 shows the second setup from the right side.
 If you look close, you might notice that I didn’t cut enough to make a sharp corner and needed to recut.

-Moving to the next corner, I precut at least one more piece of moulding and repeated Steps 2 through 6.
+Moving to the next corner, I precut another piece of moulding and repeated Steps 2 through 6.
+Now that both angles are correct for the second piece of moulding, you can recut its last miter if necessary to get the length right.

 As with my normal (45° miter) frames, I would next need to make sure the inner lengths on opposite pieces of moulding matched, and the outer lengths as well.
 Figure 9 shows a way to check to see if the outside and inside corners of the opposite sides match using two carpenter squares (or equivalent).